 Photo credit: COP29

-This year’s annual Conference of the Parties — COP29 — began in Baku, Azerbaijan on November 11, and is scheduled to conclude tomorrow.
+This year’s annual Conference of the Parties — COP29 — took place in Baku, Azerbaijan from November 11 to November 22.
 COP is a yearly opportunity for participating countries to collaborate, conduct negotiations and address international concerns relating to climate.

 More than 65,000 delegates registered to attend, making this the second-largest COP on record, but still significantly smaller than last year’s record-breaking COP28 in Dubai, which saw around 85,000 attendees.